daffinm/audio-cache-test/README.md

 # Media Cache Test
 Test project to find out how to get media caching (audio and video) working with [Workbox](https://developers.google.com/web/tools/workbox), including scrub/seek using the [range requests plugin](https://developers.google.com/web/tools/workbox/modules/workbox-range-requests).
+It was orginally just confined to audio but I extended it to see if the problems with the range request router were apparent with video too.
+They seem to be (in Chrome at least).

 This app is currently deployed on Firebase: